In Alfacar under the melancholy shade of a cypress tree, the guns are resting.

 Prostrated and spent on the faded marble floor with fresh and old stains he begs the Lord's forgiveness.”

-The end of the poem,
+The end of the poem of the dead poet.

 The audience in an onanistic frenzy shouts for more.